 In 1867, Drew University was founded and continues to operate in Madison, on a wooded campus near downtown that previously was a private residence.

-A portion of Fairleigh Dickinson University‘s College at Florham is located in Madison on the former Vanderbilt estate.
+A portion of Fairleigh Dickinson University‘s College at Florham Campus is located in Madison on the former Vanderbilt estate.

 Madison Commuting Information